-Students who are on probation should work with the Vice Dean of Graduate Studies to develop a written success plan that clearly states the outcome required to remedy the academic difficulty, signed by both the student and the Vice Dean of Graduate Studies.
-This written success plan should be submitted to the Dean.
+Students who are on probation should work with the MBA Academic Advisor to develop a written success plan that clearly states the outcome required to remedy the academic difficulty, signed by both the student and the Academic Advisor.
+This written success plan should be submitted to the General Director for Graduate Studies.